Elise Mertens: 2019: Singles title, Sunshine Double & US Open doubles titles

-2020: Two singles WTA finals, Cincinnati and US Open quarterfinals
+2020: Two singles finals, US Open quarterfinals

 Mertens opened the year by reaching the quarterfinals in both Shenzhen, where she was beaten by Elena Rybakina, and Hobart, losing to Heather Watson.
-Seeded 16th at the Australian Open, Mertens eased through to the fourth round with straight-set wins over Danka Kovinić, Watson and CiCi Bellis before being defeated by Simona Halep.
+At the Australian Open, Mertens eased through to the fourth round with straight-set wins over Danka Kovinić, Watson and CiCi Bellis before being defeated by Simona Halep.
 In doubles, Mertens and Sabalenka reached the quarterfinals where they lost to Chan Hao-ching and Latisha Chan.
 After losing early in both Dubai and Doha, Mertens was next scheduled to play in Indian Wells, but the tournament was cancelled and the tour suspended due to the COVID-19 pandemic.

 When the tour resumed in August, Mertens lost her opening match in Palermo, but bounced back by reaching her first final of the year at the Prague Open.
 She then lost to Halep for the second time that year.
 At the Cincinnati Open, Mertens advanced to her first ever Premier 5 semifinal, where she was beaten by Naomi Osaka in straight sets.

-Seeded 16th at the 2020 US Open, Mertens opened her campaign by beating Laura Siegemund in straight sets, followed by two-set wins over Sara Sorribes Tormo and 18-year old Caty McNally.
-She then caused a huge upset by defeating the second seed and reigning Australian Open champion Sofia Kenin in straight sets, making it to the quarterfinals of the US Open for the second consecutive year.
+At the 2020 US Open, Mertens opened her campaign by beating Laura Siegemund in straight sets, followed by two-set wins over Sara Sorribes Tormo and 18-year old Caty McNally.
+She then caused a huge upset by defeating Sofia Kenin in straight sets, making it to the quarterfinals of the US Open for the second consecutive year.
 However, she was thrashed in the quarterfinal by former world No. 1, Victoria Azarenka, winning just one game.
 Mertens and Sabalenka also played doubles together, where they were the defending champions.
 They were beaten in the quarterfinals by the eventual champions Siegemund and Zvonareva.

 Mertens continued in good form throughout to the end of the year.
 She made quarterfinals at Rome, losing again to Karolina Plíšková in three sets.
 She lost in the third round of the French Open to Caroline Garcia.
 She then went to the Ostrava Open and defeated Amanda Anisimova and Karolína Muchová both in straight sets.
-She eventually lost in a rematch against Azarenka however with a closer scoreline this time.
-She did not leave empty handed though, as her and Aryna Sabalenka took the doubles title together.
-She finished off the year with a final finish at Linz Open losing to Sabalenka a couple weeks after winning a title together.
+She lost in a rematch against Azarenka.
+She and Aryna Sabalenka took the doubles title together.
+She finished the year with a final finish at Linz Open, losing to Sabalenka.